Residence Permit in Gibraltar

 Non-EU citizens will first receive a civil registration for one year, followed by a four-year registration card.
 The Gibraltar residence permit will be renewed every five years.

-If you need assistance with the residence permit application procedure, please contact our agents in Gibraltar.
+If you need assistance with the residence permit application procedure in 2025, please contact our agents in Gibraltar.
 If you want to obtain a residence permit in another country, such as Greece, we can put you in touch with our local partners.